loreanvictor/rxdeep/docs/md/docs/state.md

 ## Change History

-You can subscribe to `.downstream` property of a `State` to listen for changes occuring to it (instead of just updated values):
+You can subscribe to `.downstream` property of a state to listen for changes occuring to it (instead of just updated values):

 ```ts